Cross County, Arkansas: Geography

 Roughly the western third of the county is within the Western Lowlands Pleistocene Valley Train subregion of the Delta.
 This region is characterized as flat windblown deposits of silty, sandy soils, and loess with a high groundwater table.
 Post oak and loblolly pine are native in the higher elevations, with overcup oak, water hickory, willow oak, and pin oak and pondberry native in wetlands.
 Today, row agriculture is extensive (mostly soybeans and cotton), with commercial aquaculture (crawfish, baitfish, and catfish farms) also common.

 Crowley's Ridge is a series of loess hills more closely associated with the Appalachian Mountains of Tennessee and Kentucky than the Delta country surrounding it.
 Composed of sandy loess stacked on gravel deposits later eroded by streams into ravines, Crowley's Ridge rises from the flat Delta by up to 500 ft.
 Crowley's Ridge remains largely wooded with oak-hickory forest or beech–maple forest, with little land in cultivation.
 Forests are related to the Appalachian cove forests, with post oak, blackjack oak, southern red oak, white oak, beech and sugar maple forest standing in contrast to the southern floodplain forests in the rest of Cross County.

 The eastern third of Cross County is split between the Northern Holocene Meander Belts and St. Francis Lowlands, both subregions historically influenced by the Mississippi River.
 Both regions are flat, poorly drained areas consisting of former river channels, drainageways, and floodplains drained in the late 19th century for settlement and row agriculture.
 Today consisting of farm fields, channelized drainage ditches, levees, the area is predominantly in soybean and cotton cultivation, with some corn, wheat, rice, and sorghum.
 Remaining natural areas consist of sugarberry, elm, ash tree, pecan, cottonwood, and sycamores.
 Sandy "Sunk lands" are attributed to the 1811–12 New Madrid earthquakes.

 Given Cross County's position along the Mississippi Flyway, many natural areas and grain fields serve as wintering ground for water fowl.
 Duck hunting is popular in the Delta, including Cross County.

 According to the U.S. Census Bureau, the county has a total area of 622.33 sqmi, of which 615.85 sqmi is land and 6.48 sqmi (1.0%) is water.
 It ranks 49th of the 75 Arkansas counties in area.

 The county is located approximately 46 mi south of Jonesboro, 48 mi west of Memphis, Tennessee, and 105 mi east of Little Rock.
-Cross County is surrounded by five other Delta counties: Crittended County to the east, St. Francis County to the south, Woodruff County to the west, Jackson County to the northwest, and Poinsett County to the north.
+Cross County is surrounded by five other Delta counties: Crittenden County to the east, St. Francis County to the south, Woodruff County to the west, Jackson County to the northwest, and Poinsett County to the north.